 Get yourself a magnetic lid lifter

 The canning process involves the handling of hot objects.
 Therefore, safety should remain a key factor when you start.
-A magnetic lid lifter may allow you to place lids onto your hot jars safely.
+A magnetic No products found. may allow you to place lids onto your hot jars safely.

 And because you need to keep the process as sterile as possible, the lid lifter may make your job a lot easier.
 Cross-contamination and bacterial infection may result from your handling of the lids.
 So, a magnetic lid lifter is worth its weight in gold.

 To present you with as many easy canning recipes as possible, we provide videos to give you visual inspiration.